The Ultimate Mike Mentzer Training Guide

 The Basic Mentzer Workout

 The basic Mentzer workout consisted of three workouts per week, each targeting a different muscle group.
-Here is an example of the basic Mentzer workout:
+Here is an example of his basic workout routine:

 Workout 1: Chest, Shoulders, and Triceps